 Often pretty shoes are forgotten about because comfort becomes the main priority once the shoes are purchased.
 Few of us can bear the discomfort of badly fitting shoes and, that is why we end up with more pairs we don’t wear.
 Let’s be honest, once you’ve suffered in a pair, you’re likely steer clear of said pair to avoid another blister fiasco.
 Buying online is very difficult because you have to rely on basic shoe sizing.

 I once read a stat (back in 2017) that said in the UK alone, we have so many shoes hiding in our homes that we don’t wear, that they could go heel to toe, around the world and back again.
 That stat back then, blew my mind.

 Now with fast fashion brands churning out more plastic footwear that there are actual humans to wear them (that’s a assumed ratio btw) we’re left with mountains of shoes being donated and dumped in landfills.
 The problem with cheap shoes is they aren’t designed to last, nor repaired or even recycled.
 Finding a footwear brand that designs withe circularity in mind is pretty tough, especially is you don’t want to compromise on looking good.

 Shoes are notoriously hard to recycle, I recall hosting an EBD webinar with Susannah Davda, and learning a lot about footwear and that shoes are made up of 16-parts (sometimes more, or less) and most of that is not recyclable or degradable.
 It’s hard to believe so many parts make up a shoe, but having worked for a fashion footwear company in North london many years ago

-So to avoid footwear waste and to save yourself some money and blisters, I recommend you measure your feet and ‘really’ get to know each other, the length, width and understand the requirements for your arches and toes – and even heels.
+To avoid footwear waste and to save yourself some money and blisters, I recommend you measure your feet and ‘really’ get to know your foot dimensions.
+This means knowing the length and width as well as understanding the requirements for your arches and toes.

 - A high arch